biogeospatial/Biodiverse_publication_list/SampleSession.md

 ![http://biodiverse.googlecode.com/svn/wiki/screenshots/spatial_analysis_showing_map.png](http://biodiverse.googlecode.com/svn/wiki/screenshots/spatial_analysis_showing_map.png)

 The colour scheme can be changed to one based on intensity of a single hue if needed.
-See [KeyConcepts#Colour\_schemes](KeyConcepts#Colour_schemes.md).
+See [KeyConcepts#colour-schemes](KeyConcepts#colour-schemes.md).
 Currently the full range of colours is assigned to the index values using linear scaling between the minimum and maximum values.
 Changing this is for a future release, or the data can be exported and plotted using a GIS or other package.

 Hovering over a group will highlight the groups used in the calculations – a solid circle for those in the first neighbourhood and a dash for those in the second neighbourhood.
 Right click on a group to keep the highlighting at that group until the mouse is left clicked on any group.
 You can control whether these are displayed, or just display one set, by using the _Neighbours_ selection below the map.

 The specific index that is displayed is determined using the two selection boxes at the bottom left of the window.
-The default is SPATIAL\_RESULTS.
-This interface excludes lists that are not numeric hashes, so any result that is an array of numbers (such as [IEI\_DATA\_ARRAY](http://code.google.com/p/biodiverse/wiki/Indices#Inter-event_interval_statistics_data)) cannot be displayed this way.
+The default is SPATIAL_RESULTS.
+This interface excludes lists that are not numeric hashes, so any result that is an array of numbers (such as [IEI_DATA_ARRAY](http://code.google.com/p/biodiverse/wiki/Indices#Inter-event_interval_statistics_data)) cannot be displayed this way.

 Holding the control key while clicking on a group, or clicking on a group with the middle mouse button, produces a pop-up list with all the results in it, including those that cannot be displayed spatially.
 It also includes lists of the elements (groups) in each neighbour set (Elements set1, set2 and all) and of the labels in these neighbour sets (Labels set1, set2 and all).
 “All” is the union of neighbour sets 1 and 2.

-Vector overlays can be plotted using the “overlays” interface at the bottom of the screen (see [KeyConcepts#Map\_overlays)).
+Vector overlays can be plotted using the “overlays” interface at the bottom of the screen (see [KeyConcepts#Map_overlays)).

 The interpretation of some of the list results can take some thought.
-Consider the [ENDC\_WTLIST](http://code.google.com/p/biodiverse/wiki/Indices#Endemism_central) result.
+Consider the [ENDC_WTLIST](http://code.google.com/p/biodiverse/wiki/Indices#Endemism_central) result.
 The set of groups that have a result (are coloured) are those that contained that label in their neighbour set.
 This is not the same as the set of groups that contain that label (unless a condition was used that only uses the processing group, e.g. `sp_self_only()` or `$D==0`).
 The main advantage of plotting these sorts of lists is that one can visualise where a specific label has a large or small effect.
-In terms of weighted endemism, which is an additive calculation, one can also conduct further calculations outside of Biodiverse to determine which labels are contributing the most to the [ENDC\_WE](http://code.google.com/p/biodiverse/wiki/Indices#Endemism_central) or [ENDW\_WE](http://code.google.com/p/biodiverse/wiki/Indices#Endemism_whole) scores for each group's neighbour set.
-This can be done by Control-clicking to open the popup list window and then copying and pasting, or [exporting](KeyConcepts#Export.md) the data to a different format.
+In terms of weighted endemism, which is an additive calculation, one can also conduct further calculations outside of Biodiverse to determine which labels are contributing the most to the [ENDC_WE](http://code.google.com/p/biodiverse/wiki/Indices#Endemism_central) or [ENDW_WE](http://code.google.com/p/biodiverse/wiki/Indices#Endemism_whole) scores for each group's neighbour set.
+This can be done by Control-clicking to open the popup list window and then copying and pasting, or [exporting](KeyConcepts#export.md) the data to a different format.

 # Running a randomisation #